 At CARES, we are involved in clinical trials to test promising new treatments for our patients.
 These clinical trials have included evaluation of the novel tyrosine kinase inhibitor drugs, Palladia, a new chemotherapy agent, novel immune therapies, and “quality of life” treatments.
 We are here to help you and your veterinarian understand the risks and benefits of clinical trials and novel treatment options.
 We actively participate in research and are members of a variety of trial organizations, including the Veterinary Cancer Society (VCS), American College of Veterinary Internal Medicine (ACVIM), Veterinary Eastern Cooperative Oncology Group (VECOG), and the Veterinary Clinical Investigations Center (VCIC) at the University of Pennsylvania.
 Our involvement with research and our collaborations in the oncology community allows us to provide personalized, state-of-the-art cancer treatment for your pet.

 Radiation is one of three traditional treatments for cancer.
 Radiation treatment uses high energy waves to kill cancer cells.
 It is sometimes used as the sole treatment, but more often, it is used in addition to other treatments.
 For example, it may be recommended after surgery if a tumor cannot be completely removed, or it can be used as an additional form of pain control for certain tumor types.
 At CARES, we work hand -in-hand with a board certified radiation oncologist to provide the best and most uptodate treatment recommendations for your pet.
-We are fortunate to have both traditional and CyberKnife® treatment options regionally available for our patients if needed.
+Though CARES does not offer radiation on site, we are fortunate to have both traditional and CyberKnife® treatment options regionally available for our patients if needed.

 Targeted therapy is an exciting approach to cancer treatment that is becoming more available in veterinary medicine.
 More of these treatments will become available as we learn more about what makes cancer cells different than other cells and as we discover what allows them to proliferate and grow.
 These treatments are often orally administered and are designed to “target” molecular differences between normal and cancer cells to stop or slow cancer cell growth.
 These treatments, while still considered chemotherapy, often have fewer side effects than traditional treatments.
 However, they are not completely free of side effects and still should be given under the guidance of a boardcertified veterinary oncologist.